RocketChat/handbook/operations/jobs/hr/Recruitment-Analyst.md

 - Improve the work environment and engage the entire company in projects and objectives.
 - Support and seek ways to recognize People and Teams

+#### 2. PURPOSE OF THE POSITION

+- Find the best people for each position and create a unique / amazing experience so that the candidate can spread our company to more people
+- Ensure effective recruitment according to hiring plan
+- Process and Activities Improvements in Recruitment and Selection Management
+- Search for technology tools that support People processes.

-#### 2. CHALLENGES
+#### 3. CHALLENGES

 - Find the best people to form International Reference Teams
 - Improve the selection process experience
 - Develop new Recruitment channels
 - Control and measure business-supporting KPIs
 - Bring AI tools to assist in scalability and effectiveness of hires.

-#### 3. POSITION's PURPOSE

-- Find the best people for each position and create a unique / amazing experience so that the candidate can spread our company to more people
-- Ensure effective recruitment according to hiring plan
-- Process and Activities Improvements in Recruitment and Selection Management
-- Search for technology tools that support People processes.

 #### 4. KEY ACTIVITIES